Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 A.5.8) If lag occurs in the run, where some actions are impossible to perform while other actions are, the time may or may not contribute towards in-game time (at the discretion of verifiers), depending on if other fundamental processes are still occurring or if the action that cannot be performed is crucial to the run.\
 A.5.9) If lag slows down the entire run, as is often present within the first few seconds of loading a world in older versions, the extra time will contribute towards in-game time if the run is manually retimed.
 - A.5.9.a) Clarification: If this lag occurs and SpeedrunIGT is used, the extra time spent will be accounted for and subtracted from the in-game time.
-A.5.10) If a run is segmented, then time spent between the segments of the run will not contribute to in-game time or the real time of the run.\
 A.5.11) If a run meets the criteria for a top-level retime, pauses contribute to in-game time except for the following circumstances:
 - A.5.11.a) Pauses that occur directly after or close to after (at the discretion of verifiers) a significant amount of chunks of a dimension are loaded for the first time and do not contribute towards in-game time.
 - A.5.11.b) Pauses that change settings and are less than 5 seconds do not contribute to in-game time.
 If this is done abusively (at the discretion of verifiers), these pauses will contribute towards in-game time.